Georgette-Lumbe/test_me/README.md

 * I would like to leave the quiz whenever I want
 * I would like to have a very clear feedback when I finish the quiz
 * I would like to be able to ask for help
-* I would like to easily navigate through the TstME' social media links to be familiar with the its community
+* I would like to easily navigate through the TestME' social media links to be familiar with the its community

 ### As an returning user: